ianchen88/ianchen88.github.io/_pages/about.md

 * We have ongoing Colloquium at CS@UMass Lowell.
 Check out the exciting talks [here](https://ianchen88.github.io/cscolloquium/)!

 <h2 id="News"> News</h2>
+* Ian is to serve as a workshop co-chair for IEEE CNS 2026.
+Please consider submitting your proposal (Feb.
+2026)
 * Two FL defenses, i.e., GeminiGuard and EarlyShield, are accepted by PAKDD.
 (Feb.
 2026)
 * Ian is to serve as a TPC member for VehicleSec 2026, co-located with USENIX 2026.
 (Jan.
 2026)
 * Our FLBuff defense is accepted by IEEE TrustCom 2025.
 (Oct.
 2025)